petcap/AMQPTester/README.md

 # AMQPTester
-An AMQ Protocol tester and validator written in Java.
+An AMQP Protocol tester and validator written in Java.
+Implements AMQP from scratch using Javas NIO socket API.
+Tested with a variety of clients such as Py-AMQP, RabbitMQ-Java, AMQP-PHP and others.

+This code was developed for my masters thesis at The Royal Institute of Technology (KTH) in Stockholm, Sweden.
+It implements the AMQP 0-9-1 wire-level protocol as described by the formal specification.

 Compile and run using:
 ```